bbalog87/fetch_NCBIAssemblies/README.md

 ```

-### Final list of species aggregated by countries.
+### Final list of species aggregated by African countries or locations.

 | Country                       | Count |
 |-------------------------------|-------|